-UI Element Description T est parameters Depending on which database you are using, this button performs the following action: For Access.
-Lets you connect to the Access database and verify that the list separator registry options on your machine are the same as those on the database machine.
+UI Element Description I est parameters Depending on which database you are using, this button performs the following action: For Access.
+Checks the connection parameters to the Access database and verifies that the delimiter on your machine's regional settings matches the Microsoft JET delimiter on the database machine.
 For SQL server / MSDE.
-Lets you connect to the SQL server / MSDE machine and see that the shared folder you specified exists on the server, and that you have write permissions on the shared server folder.
-If so, Analysis synchronizes the shared and physical server directories.
+Checks the connection parameters, the existence of a shared server directory, whether there are write permissions on the shared server directory, and whether the shared and physical server directories are synchronized.
 For SQLite.
 This button is disabled.
 Compact d atabase When you configure and set up your Analysis session, the database containing the results may become fragmented.
 As a result, it will use excessive disk space.
 For Access databases, the Compact database button enables you to repair and compress your results and optimize your database.
 This button is disabled if you choose SQLite .
 Note: Long load test scenarios (duration of two hours or more) will require more time for compacting.
 Advanced Opens the Advanced Options dialog box, allowing you to increase performance when processing LoadRunner results or importing data from other sources.
 This button is disabled if you choose SQLite .
-For user interface details see "Advanced Options Dialog Box (Database Tab)" on page 55.
+For user interface details see "Advanced Options Dialog Box (Database Tab)" on page 50.